Will Smith Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 22nd in the league with a collective 8.5 strikeouts per nine innings.
+- The Padres pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.

-- The Padres' 4.37 team ERA ranks 16th among all league pitching staffs.
+- The Padres have the 14th-ranked team ERA among all league pitching staffs (4.27).

-- The Padres rank 20th in baseball in home runs surrendered (40 total, 1.3 per game).
+- Padres pitchers combine to rank 19th in baseball in home runs allowed (40 total, 1.2 per game).

-- Darvish gets the start for the Padres, his sixth of the season.
-He is 1-2 with a 3.60 ERA and 34 strikeouts in 30 2/3 innings pitched.
+- Snell gets the start for the Padres, his seventh of the season.
+He is 1-4 with a 5.59 ERA and 33 strikeouts through 29 2/3 innings pitched.

-- In his most recent outing on Sunday against the San Francisco Giants, the right-hander threw six innings, allowing four earned runs while surrendering nine hits.
+- The left-hander's last time out came on Tuesday against the Cincinnati Reds, when he threw six innings, surrendering three earned runs while allowing eight hits.

-- In five games this season, the 36-year-old has a 3.60 ERA and 10.2 strikeouts per nine innings, while allowing a batting average of .229 to opposing batters.
+- The 30-year-old has put up an ERA of 5.59, with 10.2 strikeouts per nine innings, in six games this season.
+Opposing hitters have a .284 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.